-The Nunga Court bench book provides an overview the legislation, rules and practices of the Nunga Courts at Port Adelaide and Murray Bridge.
+The Nunga Court bench book provides an overview the legislation, rules and practices of the Nunga Courts.
 It briefly outlines the development of the Nunga Courts and other Aboriginal Courts in Australia since 1999.
-It’s main aim is to explain how the Nunga Courts at Port Adelaide and Murray Bridge work and who is eligible to be sentenced in them.
+It’s main aim is to explain how the Nunga Courts work and who is eligible to be sentenced in them.

-The Nunga Courts at Port Adelaide and Murray Bridge were established in 1999 and 2001 respectively.
-They are the two oldest specialist court for sentencing Aboriginal people in Australia.
 The Nunga Court incorporates Aboriginal community participation in the court process.
 It seeks to achieve this through the involvement of Elders or Respected Persons from the Aboriginal community in the sentencing process.
 Aboriginal Justice Officers are also present in court and help arrange each Nunga Court day.

 The Nunga Court respects Aboriginal culture and seeks to make the court environment more culturally appropriate for Aboriginal people.
 Court processes are less formal than in a regular criminal court and legal jargon is avoided.
 Plain language is used so everyone in court can understand and participate fully in the sentencing discussion.